Science, Technology, Engineering, Arts, Mathematics

 The image on the left shows the system set up with 3D printed baskets ready to be installed

 The other shows three varieties of lettuce after about 2 weeks

-The science of gardening is often about experimenting with new techniques, making close observations and troubleshooting.
-We're not quite sure what's happening with the seedlings at the center of the raft, but using patterns we hope to figure it out!
+The science of gardening includes experimenting with new techniques, making close observations and troubleshooting.
+We're not quite sure what's happening with the seedlings at the center of the raft, but by observing and documenting patterns we hope to figure it out!

 The photo below shows a beautiful head of a variety called Big Boston